luis-telesforo/DS_project5/README.md

 # DS_project5
-Is any dataset adequate  to train a machine learning models
+Is any dataset adequate  to train a machine learning model?